kyounghyoun/Jin-annot/README.md

 The instruction was given at:
 - http://bioinf.uni-greifswald.de/bioinf/wiki/pmwiki.php?n=Augustus.CEGMATraining

+### Prepare Bowtie2 index
+* bb.job

+Because tophat2 use bowtie2, bowtie2 index should prepared in advance.
+This is run as a single process, while actuall mapping process can be run in parallel, using the same index and separate query RNA-seq data.
+While this produces index files starting Jin03_m_db, tophat process requires presence of Jin03_m_db.fa

+    ln Jin03.masked.fa Jin03_m_db.fa

+should be performed.

 ### Map the RNA-seq data to the masked genome with tophat
 * tophat2masked.job

+* filter.job

+Select good mapping reads. (--paired for paired end read data) This phase is run independently for each index of RNA-seq data.

+* merge.job

+Merge the filtered data and sort.
+Because we merge, we have to wait all filer job finished and run as a separte single job.

 ### Generate hints file from the mapped data
 * genhint.job